Verkhovna Rada: Members of Parliament

-Members of the Verkhovna Rada are known officially as "People's deputies of Ukraine".
+Members of the Verkhovna Rada are known officially as "People's Deputies of Ukraine" (PDs).
 According to the "Law on elections of national deputies of Ukraine", a citizen of Ukraine may become a People's Deputy if he or she has, on the day of the election, a) reached 21 years of age; b) political franchise; c) resided in Ukraine for the last five years.

 Deputies have the right to free transportation, free use of the hall of official delegations, free housing, free medical services and free vacations at health spas.
-Each deputy is allowed to have up to 31 assistants-consultants four out of them are allowed to be admitted into the Secretariat of the Verkhovna Rada.
+Each deputy is allowed to have up to 31 assistant-consultants, four of which may be admitted into the Secretariat of the Verkhovna Rada.
 Until 2019, the Ukrainian President, Prime Minister, members of the government and deputies all had parliamentary immunity and agents of law enforcement were prohibited from searching their homes or following them.
-During the Orange Revolution and the campaign for the 2007 parliamentary election Party of Regions, OU-PSD and BYuT all promised to strip lawmakers of their parliamentary immunity.
+During the Orange Revolution and the campaign for the 2007 parliamentary election Party of Regions, OU-PSD and BYuT all promised to strip lawmakers of parliamentary immunity.
 In June 2008 the parliament failed to adopt the Bill on restriction of privileges for deputies and introduction of imperative mandate.
-192 people's deputies voted "for" the bill submitted by the BYuT faction out of 436 deputies registered in the plenary hall.
-The factions of the opposition Party of Regions, as well as the CPU and the Lytvyn Bloc, voted against, the OU-PSD faction voted partially "for" and the BYUT faction voted unanimously "for".
-A proposal to send the bill for the first reading for a second time also did not find support.
-In May 2009 the second Tymoshenko Government approved a bill amending the Law on the status of a people's deputy of Ukraine, this bill reduced certain privileges for incumbent and former deputies.
+192 of 436 PDs registered in the plenary hall voted in favor of the bill.
+The factions of the opposition Party of Regions, as well as the CPU and the Lytvyn Bloc, voted against it.
+The OU-PSD faction voted partially in favor, while the bill's sponsor, the BYUT, voted unanimously.
+A proposal to send the bill for first reading a second time also failed.
+In May 2009 the second Tymoshenko Government approved a bill amending the Law on the status of a people's deputy of Ukraine, which reduced the privileges of incumbent and former deputies.
 The parliament canceled some benefits and payments to lawmakers in December 2011.

-Deputy's absence from parliamentary meetings is being countered by withholding salary.
+A PD's absence from the Rada may be punished by withholding their salary.

-In December 2019 deputy's immunity was dismantled except that a lawmaker is not legally liable for the results of voting or statements in parliament and its bodies.